-The cancer associated cachexia syndrome (CACS) is a frequently occurring adverse effect of lung cancer, and independently predicts poor quality of life, reduced anti-cancer treatment tolerance, and reduced life expectancy in patients [1, 2].
-CACS is characterized by loss of adipose and muscle tissue.
-It affects up to 50% of patients with lung cancer at diagnosis and up to 80% of patients with advanced disease [3].
-There are no clinically established treatment options to prevent tissue wasting and treat CACS.
-To address this unmet need, we previously characterized a genetically engineered mouse model of lung cancer that closely models human cachexia [4].
-LSL-Kras^{G12D/+};Lkb1^{f/f} (KL) mice develop lung tumors that result in the CACS phenotype in 80% of the mice, while the remaining mice maintain their body weight, muscle mass, and fat mass [4].
+The cancer-associated cachexia syndrome (CACS) is a frequently occurring adverse effect of lung cancer, and independently predicts poor quality of life, reduced anticancer treatment tolerance, and reduced life expectancy in patients.^{1,2} CACS is characterized by loss of adipose and muscle tissue.
+It affects up to 50% of patients with lung cancer at diagnosis and up to 80% of patients with advanced disease.3 There are no clinically established treatment options to prevent tissue wasting and treat CACS.
+To address this unmet need, we previously characterized a genetically engineered mouse model of lung cancer that closely models human cachexia.4 Kras^{LSL-G12D/+}; Lkb1^{f/f} (KL) mice develop lung tumors that result in the CACS phenotype in 80% of the mice, while the remaining mice maintain their body weight, muscle mass, and fat mass.4

-The CACS phenotype in humans with lung cancer and KL mice is characterized by severe atrophy of the white adipose tissue (WAT) [5].
-WAT is not only the body's reservoir for energy-dense metabolites and lipids, but it also serves as a key energy sensor, actively communicating with other organs and tissues to maintain energy balance.
+The CACS phenotype in humans with lung cancer and KL mice is characterized by severe atrophy of the white adipose tissue (WAT).5 WAT not only is the body's reservoir for energy-dense metabolites and lipids but also serves as a key energy sensor, actively communicating with other organs and tissues to maintain energy balance.
 This communication is accomplished by the production and secretion of a variety of hormones, including leptin and adiponectin.
-These hormones help to regulate body weight by controlling food intake, energy expenditure, and insulin sensitivity.
+These hormones help regulate body weight by controlling food intake, energy expenditure, and insulin sensitivity.
 For example, adiponectin improves insulin sensitivity and enhances glucose uptake and utilization in skeletal muscle, which contributes to the maintenance of metabolic homeostasis in the body.

-We have previously utilized the incomplete penetrance of CACS in KL mice to identify targetable pathways in the liver and tumors by performing comparative transcriptomics on tissues from mice with and without CACS [4, 6].
-In this study, we used the same approach on WAT samples to find evidence of reduced adipogenesis and adiponectin secretion in mice with CACS.
-We targeted adipogenesis and restored levels of circulating adiponectin in KL mice with the PPAR-y agonist, rosiglitazone.
+We have previously utilized the incomplete penetrance of CACS in KL mice to identify targetable pathways in the liver and tumors by performing comparative transcriptomics on tissues from mice with and without CACS.^{4,6} In this study, we used the same approach on WAT samples to find evidence of reduced adipogenesis and adiponectin secretion in mice with CACS.
+We hypothesize that these physiologic changes contribute to CACS during lung cancer and used the PPAR- γ agonist, rosiglitazone, to target adipogenesis and restore levels of circulating adiponectin in KL mice.
 Rosiglitazone treatment delayed weight loss and preserved WAT and skeletal muscle mass without changes in tumor burden.
 These beneficial effects were associated with enhanced AMPK signaling in skeletal muscle.
 Furthermore, we found that stimulation of the adiponectin receptor results in dose-dependent activation of AMPK, improved anabolic signaling, and enhanced muscle protein synthesis in muscle cell culture.
-These data suggest that WAT dysfunction contributes to the loss of skeletal muscle mass during CACS, and PPAR-γ agonists may be a useful adjuvant therapy to preserve tissue mass in subjects with lung cancer.
+These data suggest that WAT dysfunction contributes to the loss of skeletal muscle mass during CACS, and PPAR- γ agonists may be a useful adjuvant therapy to preserve tissue mass in subjects with lung cancer.